 University of Illinois Urbana-Champaign (MBA, Expected Graduation 2023)

 What led you to work in the Real Estate industry?
 Describe your current responsibilities:

 I’ve always been interested in the industry and was trying to pursue a career in real estate but didn’t really know where to start.
 A family friend knew of my interest and offered me a temp position at Brennan.
 The temp position turned into a permanent one, and I have been extremely fortunate to have spent the last 7 years progressing in different roles and learning a ton.
 Currently, I lead our Midwest Leasing team and am responsible for all aspects of leasing those properties.

-Who has been the biggest influence in your career?
+Who have been the biggest influences in your career?

 Where do you see yourself in 5-10 years?

 I have always been someone who strives to improve each day.
 When I first began my career, my goal was to learn everything I could about buying, owning, operating, and selling real estate.
 The more I learn, the more I realize how much I have yet to learn.
 In 5-10 years, I hope to continue learning, know more than I do today, and continue progressing professionally.
 At Brennan, I hope to take on more leadership responsibilities and have more exposure to aspects of real estate on which I have not worked directly.

 How long have you been involved with NAIOP and what do you view as the benefits of your NAIOP Developing Leader membership?